Vlaams Belang: Economy

+The party's economic policy has been changed significantly from the Vlaams Blok.
+While the Vlaams Blok called for a rather mixed economy, the Vlaams Belang moved towards neoliberalism.
+However, for the 2019 federal election, the party returned to a protectionist economic program.
+A 2023 study by Koen Abts of the Institute for Social and Political Opinion Research at KU Leuven documented the VB's economic position as somewhere between protectionism and economic liberalism.

 Foreign policy

+European Union

-The party describes itself as pro-European in terms of protecting European culture and cooperation between nations to secure peace, but takes a strict eurosceptic stance towards the European Union as a whole and argues the EU does not financially benefit Flanders or respect the national identity of member states.
+The party describes itself as pro-European in terms of protecting European culture and cooperation between nations to secure peace, but takes a eurosceptic stance towards the European Union and its structures as a whole and argues the EU does not financially benefit Flanders or respect national identities of member states.
+Political commentators have described the VB as for many years and until recently being Belgium's only and most distinct EU-critical party.
 In its program, the VB is strongly against any evolution towards a Federal European Superstate, argues for Flemish withdrawal from the Schengen Area and the reinstatement of border controls, abolition of the Eurozone and opposes the accession of Turkey to the European Union.
 The party states that it supports cooperation of European nations for economic trade and to give Flanders political visibility but calls for the EU to be fundamentally changed into a smaller confederal union of independent nations or abolished if it becomes a Federal Superstate and imposes further open border policies on Flanders.